AM-Lam/DLLM-Library/README.en.md

 - [Community Engagement](#community-engagement)
 - [Future Outlook](#future-outlook)

-The "De-centralised Hong Kong Library" empowers overseas Hong Kong communities through an open-source model, allowing each region to independently operate its own cultural preservation platform.
-Through transparent code and a decentralized architecture, we hope that every book and every artifact can find its home, collectively safeguarding the cultural memory of Hong Kong.
+The "De-centralised Library" empowers local communities through an open-source model, allowing each region to independently operate its own cultural preservation platform.
+Through transparent code and a decentralized architecture, we hope that every book and every artifact can find its home, collectively safeguarding the cultural memory.

 ## Project Background and Objectives
-The "De-centralised Hong Kong Library" is an open-source community platform designed for overseas Hong Kongers, aiming to promote the preservation and inheritance of precious books and cultural artifacts.
-Given that personal collections may face the risk of being discarded due to space limitations or a lack of interest from the next generation after Hong Kongers emigrate, this project aims to empower the global Hong Kong community through a decentralized approach to:
+The "De-centralised Library" is an open-source community platform designed for small local community, aiming to promote the preservation and inheritance of precious books and cultural artifacts.
+Given that personal collections may face the risk of being discarded due to space limitations or a lack of interest from the next generation with lack of cultural heritage, this project aims to empower the global community through a decentralized approach to:
 - **List and Share** personal collections of books or cultural items and connect with like-minded individuals;
 - **Borrow or Transfer** items to those who truly cherish them, preventing the loss of cultural heritage;
-- **Enable Communities** where different regional Hong Kong communities can set up their own servers to flexibly manage localized platforms.
+- **Enable Communities** where different regional communities can set up their own servers to flexibly manage localized platforms.

-As an open-source project, the source code will be publicly available on GitHub, allowing any overseas Hong Kong community to freely download, modify, and deploy it, ensuring the spirit of "decentralization" is upheld without relying on a single central server.
+As an open-source project, the source code will be publicly available on GitHub, allowing any overseas community to freely download, modify, and deploy it, ensuring the spirit of "decentralization" is upheld without relying on a single central server.

 ## Phase 1 Core Features
 Phase 1 focuses on providing simple and stable features to support item data uploading, browsing, and virtual ownership transfer, while ensuring the open-source architecture is easy to deploy.
 The core features are as follows: